Group Members

 Dr Cora Uhlemann (web)

 Cora is a Reader in Cosmology, she joined Newcastle in 2020.
-In March 2024 she will become a Professor at Bielefeld University and Visiting Professor at Newcastle.
+In March 2024 she became a Professor at Bielefeld University and Visiting Professor at Newcastle.

 Cora Uhlemann